Teacher Induction Program

-The No. 1 reason new teachers leave teaching the first year is from a lack of support.
+The No. 1 reason new teachers leave teaching the first year is a lack of support.

-The Teacher Induction Program provides leadership and support to help guide new teachers through the first school year, and if needed, the second year.
+The Teacher Induction Program is a coaching and mentoring program that provides support to help guide new teachers through the first year and, if needed, the second year.
 It is especially beneficial for alternatively and provisionally certified teachers.
-During induction, the new teacher joins a team of mentors who works together to develop a customized plan for achieving success in the classroom.
+During induction, the new teacher joins a team consisting of an instructional coach, an on-site mentor and an administrator, who work together to develop a customized plan for achieving success in the classroom.

 Teacher Induction benefits new teachers by:

-- providing for the opportunity to earn college credit for mentees and mentors
+- providing mentees and mentors the opportunity to earn college credit.

-Enrollment for the school year opens July 23 - August 17, 2012.
+Enrollment for the school year is open July 7 - Aug.
+29, 2014.
 Complete the below Enrollment Form to enroll a teacher.
-See Spring Enrollment for all December/January enrollments)
+(See Spring Enrollment for all December/January enrollments)

 The cost for the program is $2,100 per teacher.

-The Instructional Leader shall provide notice in writing to the Teacher Induction Program Administrator by Feb.
-10 in the event a teacher withdraws from the program.
+The instructional leader shall provide notice in writing to the Teacher Induction Program administrator by Feb.
+6 in the event a teacher withdraws from the program.

 New Teacher Responsibilities